Railway Stations & Public Houses

 signal box and adjacent bridge.
 Station closed 1966.
 Signal box

 replaced by ground frame (released from Reading) 1977.
-Line, ground
+Ground

 Poodle bridge circa 1970.
 Next to The Chocolate Poodle, High Street,

 Littleton Pannell, Devizes SN10 4EL.
-The pub is now closed.
-According
+The pub is closed.
+The building,

 - Clock House